5 (New York City Subway service): Early history

 The section from East 180th Street to Dyre Avenue was once part of the mainline of the New York, Westchester and Boston Railway, a standard gauge electric commuter railroad built by the New York, New Haven and Hartford Railroad.
 Upon its closure in 1937, the entire property was put up for sale.

 On December 21, 1925, the number of Manhattan-bound through trains in the morning rush hour from the White Plains Road Line was doubled with the addition of two more through trips, and service was considerably increased in the evening rush hour toward the Bronx, with through trains running every 11 minutes.
 In 1926, during the morning rush hour several northbound trains terminated at 86th Street.

-Rush hour service was designated with a diamond bullet until May 27, 2005.

 Saturday 5 service to Crown Heights–Utica Avenue began on April 28, 1930.

 As of 1934, trains normally ran from Wakefield–241st Street or East 180th Street to Atlantic Avenue.
 During weekday rush hours and weekend afternoons they were extended to Utica Avenue.
 Late-night service was not operated.

 From July 24, 1938, to September 18, 1938, there was Sunday daytime 5 service to New Lots Avenue.
 Sunday afternoon 5 service to New Lots began on July 10, 1939.